sphinx-contrib/repl/README.rst

       f"{x=}"

-First of such block will invoke a dedicated Python interpreter process, which will continue to run in the background for each rST document until the document is fully parsed.
+First of such block will invoke a dedicated Python interpreter process, which will continue to run in the background for each RST document until the document is fully parsed.
 With the interpreter, the above block of code will produce the following document block:

 .. code-block:: python